Storey wins record-breaking 17th gold

 The 43-year-old defended the women's C4-5 road race title she has held since London 2012 to put her one gold ahead of previous record holder Mike Kenny.

-Britain's Crystal-Lane Wright finished seven seconds behind to take silver.
+Britain's Crystal Lane-Wright finished seven seconds behind to take silver.

 It was a GB one-two in the men's C1-3 race too, Ben Watson winning his second gold with Fin Graham claiming silver in atrocious conditions in Tokyo.

-"I'm a bit overwhelmed, it feels like it's happening to someone else," Storey told Channel 4.
+"I'm a bit overwhelmed, I feel like it's happening to someone else," Storey told Channel 4.

+"I can't really explain or compute anything about the race, but crossing the line first felt so good."

-Storey's gold was her third of this Paralympics, which is her eighth Games since making her debut at Barcelona 1992 as a swimmer.
+Storey's gold was her third of this Paralympics, which is her eighth Games since making her debut in Barcelona in 1992 as a swimmer.

 She won the individual pursuit on the track before claiming time-trial gold to equal Kenny's record.